mateusbraga/freestore/docs/fault-tolerance-model.md

     Read() (value, error)
     Write(value) error

+* tolerated error: Communication errors.
+The server will detect and report any invalid request and then discard it.

-detected error: Request to an old view.
+* detected error: Request to an old view.
 The server will compare its current view with the request associated view and return an error in the reply along with the newer view.
 Both in Read and in Write.

+## Freestore Server's Reconfiguration module

-tolerated error: Communication errors.
+* tolerated error: Communication errors.
 The server will detect and report any invalid request and then discard it.

-## Freestore Server's Reconfiguration module

-detected error: Request to an old view.
+* detected error: Request to an old view.
 The server will compare its current view with the request associated view and return an error in the reply along with the newer view.
 Both in Read and in Write.

-tolerated error: Communication errors.
-The server will detect and report any invalid request and then discard it.